 The passive voice is rarely used in colloquial speech.
 Since you are writing for humans, not robots, you need to use a conversational style of speech.

 Type the title of your article in Google search and thoroughly read the competitors’ materials from the first page in the results.
-Your task is to define their gaps, dig deeper, and compose a better piece: more useful, informational, and research-based, so the readers can find answers on all questions related to this theme.
+Your task is to define their gaps, dig deeper, and compose a better piece: more useful, informational, and research-based, so the readers can find answers to all questions related to this theme.

 Expertise, authority, and trustworthiness are important for good rankings in Google.
 These metrics are also important to your readers.
 Therefore, use links to primary sources, renowned scientific researchers and organizations, leading experts in the industry so that users have no doubts about the quality and credibility.